 First, find good tea

 Source high-quality, whole, loose leaves, from a reliable retailer, either locally or online.
 Your infusion will only taste as good as the tea leaves you put into it, so make sure you get the best you can.
-For some more info on why you should choose loose-leaf over teabags take a look at this article.
+Take a look at our other article for some more info on why you should choose loose-leaf over teabags.

 Pick the right brewing equipment